cleptric/super-potato/README.md

 ### Cron Jobs

-Add two cron jobs for the deployer user.
+Add three cron jobs for the deployer user.

 ```
 0 5 * * * sudo supervisorctl restart all